tristantao/kaggle_survivor/writeup.md

 ## Kaggle Exercise ##

+&& Where do we download R/ Installation instructions?

 First we must indicate to R where our current working directory is.
 We achieve that by calling setcwd (roughly stands for set current working directory).

+&& whats a working directory

 ```R
 setwd("/Path/to/training/test/data/")
 e.g.